schollii/bluash/docs/usage_by_example/basics.md

     script.stderr

 No need for echo, use print() function instead.
-To print tables use pprint; items on separate lines
+To print tables use the "pretty printer" pprint; items on separate lines

     > pprint (123, 456, 789)
     1: 123